 Mark RuttePrime Minister, Minister of General Affairs

-The Prime Minister presides over the cabinet and is also Minister of General Affairs.
+The Prime Minister presides over the Cabinet and is also Minister of General Affairs.
 He is accountable for the actions of members of the Royal House.
 He also has an active role in international affairs.

-President of the cabinet
+Head of the Cabinet

-The cabinet rules of procedure give the Prime Minister various powers.
-He sets the cabinet agenda, chairs its meetings and monitors implementation of its decisions.
+The Cabinet rules of procedure give the Prime Minister various powers.
+He sets the Cabinet agenda, chairs its meetings and monitors implementation of its decisions.

-A weekly press conference is held after the cabinet meeting, during which the Prime Minister explains government policy and discusses current political events.
+A press conference is held after the weekly Cabinet meeting, during which the Prime Minister explains government policy and discusses current political events.

 Minister of General Affairs